Approximation of mean curvature flow with generic singularities by smooth flows with surgery

-Finally, we combine our proof of the existence of a mean curvature flow with surgery with the existence of generic low entropy flows established by Chodosh--Choi--Mantoulidis--Schulze in \cite{ccms21} to get a new bound on entropy for the low-entropy Schoenflies conjecture, as conjectured in \cite[Conjecture 1.9]{ccms21}. \begin{theorem}[Low-entropy Schoenflies for $\mathbb{R}^4$] Let $\Sigma^3\subset\mathbb{R}^4$ be a hypersurface homeomorphic to $\mathbb{S}^3$ with entropy $\lambda(\Sigma)\leq\lambda(\mathbb{S}^1\times \mathbb{R}^2)$.
-Then $M$ is smoothly isotopic to the round $\mathbb{S}^3$. \end{theorem} Surgery is used to decompose the surface into spheres and torii, and the topological properties of the flow are exploited to rule out torii.
-The previous best bound was established independently by Bernstein--Wang \cite{bw20} and Chodosh--Choi--Mantoulidis--Schulze \cite{ccms20}, see also \cite{ccms21}.
+Finally, we combine our proof of the existence of a mean curvature flow with surgery with the existence of generic low entropy flows established by Chodosh--Choi--Mantoulidis--Schulze to get a new bound on entropy for the low-entropy Schoenflies conjecture, as conjectured in \cite[Conjecture 1.9]{ccms21}. \begin{theorem}[Low-entropy Schoenflies for $\mathbb{R}^4$] Let $\Sigma^3\subset\mathbb{R}^4$ be a hypersurface homeomorphic to $\mathbb{S}^3$ with entropy $\lambda(\Sigma)\leq\lambda(\mathbb{S}^1\times \mathbb{R}^2)$.
+Then $M$ is smoothly isotopic to the round $\mathbb{S}^3$. \end{theorem} Surgery is used to decompose the surface into spheres and tori, and the topological properties of the flow are exploited to rule out tori.
+The previous best bound was established independently by Bernstein--Wang \cite{bw20} and Chodosh--Choi--Mantoulidis--Schulze \cite{ccms20}.